 The causes of calcification are complex, multifaceted, and not fully understood.
 But the important takeaway is this:

 Calcification is chronic and progressive.
-If you get rid whatever’s triggering it (for example, PGD2), you might stop more calcification from accumulating… But you won’t get rid of any of the calcification already there.
+If you take away whatever triggers calcification (for example, PGD2), you might stop more calcification from accumulating, but you likely won’t remove the calcification already present.

 Scalp Calcification Precedes Hair Loss